barslev/lib/README.md

 To summarize with steps, below is what all you need to do:

 1. Create new project using Angular CLI
-2. Create library in it using `ng add @ngneat/lib libName`
+2. Create library in it using `ng add @ngneat/lib @scope/libName`
+3. Change `--base-href` of `deploy` script in root `package.json`
-3. Develop your library
+4. Develop your library
-4. Write specs
+5. Write specs
-5. Test your code in the project itself
+6. Test your code in the project itself
-6. Run `npm run test:lib`
+7. Run `npm run test:lib`
-7. Run `npm run build:lib`
+8. Run `npm run build:lib`
-8. Test the schematics
+9. Test the schematics
-9. Run `npm run commit`
+10. Run `npm run commit`
-10. Push
+11. Push
-11. Let GitHub Actions finish running tests and releases, thanks to semantic-release
+12. Let GitHub Actions finish running tests and releases
-12. And you're done with first release!
+13. And you're done with first release!
-13. Make new branch (name can be `alpha`, `beta`, `next`, `next-major`)
+14. Make new branch (name can be `alpha`, `beta`, `next`, `next-major`)
-14. Repeat steps 3 to 11
+15. Repeat steps 4 to 12
-15. Install and test your library from distribution channels, e.g. `npm install libName@beta` or with schematics: `ng add libName@beta`
+16. Install and test your library from distribution channels, e.g. `npm install @scope/libName@beta` or with schematics: `ng add @scope/libName@beta`
-16. Once tested, merge with `master`
+17. Once tested, merge with `master`
-17. Let GitHub Actions finish running tests and releases, thanks to semantic-release
+18. Again, let GitHub Actions finish running tests and releases
-18. And you're done with next release!
+19. And you're done with next release!

 ## Files